ashaduri/gsmartcontrol/docs/usage.md

 Simply install GSmartControl and run it from the Start menu.

 ### macOS
-When installed using Homebrew, GSmartControl can be run by typing `gsmartcontrol` in Terminal.
+After being installed using Homebrew, GSmartControl can be run by typing `gsmartcontrol` in Terminal.
 If all you get is `Command not found`, please run a `brew doctor` command first.